rbondoc96/express-react-template/docs/code-standards.md

 ## JavaScript & TypeScript <a name="jsts"></a>

 ### Indentation <a name="jsts-indentation"></a>
-Indentation will be 2 spaces.
+Indentation will be 4 spaces.

 ### Naming <a name="jsts-naming"></a>
 - Variables: `camelCase`
 - Global Constants: `UPPERCASE_SNAKE_CASE`
 - Functions: `camelCase`
 - Classes: `PascalCase`
-- Enums: `PascalCase`
-    - Enum Values: `UPPERCASE_SNAKE_CASE`
+- Enums & Values: `PascalCaseForEnum.UPPERCASE_SNAKE_CASE_FOR_VALUE`
 - API Response Properties: `snake_case`
 - Vanilla File Names: `kebab-case`

 ### Aliasing <a name="jsts-aliasing"></a>
-When possible, aliasing should be used to make imports nicer.
-These will be defined in `tsconfig.json` and in another configuration file depending on the module bundler being used.
+When possible, aliasing should be used to make import paths nicer.
+These will be defined in `tsconfig.json` and will need to be included in other configuration files for tools that will interact with code using aliases (such as test frameworks and module bundlers).

 ```json5
 // tsconfig.json